openfisca/openfisca-doc/source/index.md

 ### 1 - Choose an available tax & benefit system or roll your own:

 With OpenFisca, you can:
-* Use an existing tax & benefit system (see the [list of systems already built](https://openfisca.org/en/countries/) )
+* Use an existing tax & benefit system (see the [list of systems already built](https://openfisca.org/en/countries/))
 * [Build a new tax & benefit system](coding-the-legislation/bootstrapping_a_new_country_package.md) if it doesn’t exist already
 * [Contribute](/contribute/) to an existing system by adding or improving elements of the legislation

 How to turn legal code into Python code?

-* First, identify some legislation that can be expressed as an arithmetic operation
+* First, identify some legislation that can be expressed as an arithmetic operation.
-* More tech than legislation savvy?
-Take a look at some [recipes](/coding-the-legislation/10_basic_example.html) to easily communicate with expert of the law.
 * Then, try to translate them into [formulas, variables, parameters, etc.](/coding-the-legislation/10_basic_example.html)
 * You can even [build some tests](/coding-the-legislation/writing_yaml_tests.html) to verify your implementation of the law.
 * Lost?
 You are not the first one to go through that!
 Join us [here](https://forms.gle/kA6bijAJBL4kJz4e8) to ask the community for some hints and to celebrate your progress.